Thematic Bonds Are Driving a Sustainable Economic Recovery

 It comes down to this: the only way to recover from the pandemic is through sustainable development.
 To make that work, we need to facilitate financing flows that generate, in addition to financial returns, measurable impacts on social and environmental development.
 And capital markets are a vital source for such resources, specifically through instruments such as thematic bonds.

-These bonds can be green, social or sustainable (the latter finance a combination of green and social projects).
-Its main characteristic is that the funds raised are directed to finance the Sustainable Development Goals (SDGs) of the 2030 Agenda and the Paris Agenda, and are also aligned with international standards, such as those of the International Association of Capital Markets (ICMA), which include transparency requirements regarding the use of funds.
+These bonds can be green, social or sustainable (a combination of green and social projects).
+Their main characteristic is that the funds raised are directed to finance the Sustainable Development Goals (SDGs) of the 2030 Agenda and the Paris Agenda, and are also aligned with international standards, such as those of the International Association of Capital Markets (ICMA), which include transparency requirements regarding the use of funds.

 Under this model, so-called “COVID-19 bonds” emerged in the first quarter of the year, in order to finance projects that mitigate their impacts, from equipping health centers to facilitating liquidity for small and medium-sized companies.
 If we estimate social and sustainable “COVID-19 bonds” under ICMA standards, between January and May more than $19 billion were issued globally, according to S&P Global.
 The figure rises to $150 billion if we include those that did not follow international standards, according to BMO Research.